UK Gross Domestic Product: Regularly updated data on growth and forecasts.

 Download the full report

-Economic growth fell by 2.0% in January-March 2020 compared to the previous quarter (October-December).
-This was the largest fall since 2008.
+Economic growth fell by 20.4% in April-June 2020 compared to the previous quarter (January-March) as the economic effects of the coronavirus pandemic were felt.

-All the headline sectors contributed to the fall in GDP growth in January-March.
-The services sector fell by 1.9%, production by 2.1% and construction by 2.6%.
+All the headline sectors provided a negative contribution to growth in April-June.
+The services sector fell by 19.9%, production by 16.9% and construction by 35.0%.

-Looking at month-on-month growth, GDP was down 5.8% in March, the biggest fall since records began in 1997.
+Looking at month-on-month growth, GDP grew by 8.7% in June, following growth of 2.4% in May.
+This followed a fall of 20.0% in April.
 (Monthly figures are more volatile than quarterly estimates.)

 In cash terms, GDP was £2,216 billion in 2019.

 In their July Fiscal sustainability report, the Office for Budget Responsibility (OBR) forecast a fall in growth in 2020 of between 10.6% and 14.3%.

 The Treasury’s July 2020 survey of independent forecasts for GDP growth showed an average forecast of -9.1% for 2020 and 6.6% for 2021.